cllckn/information-and-communication-technologies/module3/README.md

     public double calculateArea() {
         // 3.
 Local Variable (Method Scope)
-        // Variable 'area' is created when the method starts and destroyed when it ends. double area = PI * radius * radius;
+        // Variable 'area' is defined when the method starts and destroyed when it ends. double area = PI * radius * radius;

         System.out.println("--- Inside calculateArea() ---");